5 Factors to Help You Set the Right Rental Price

 - An extra closet, balcony or window makes a unit more desirable.

-Has anyone come to look at your property?
+Have prospective tenants been calling to see your property?
 If not, the price of your rental may be to blame.
-If your rent is set too high, or too low, prospective tenants will steer clear.
+If your rent is set too high prospective tenants will stay away.
+If your apartment does not have the location or amenities to back up the higher price tag, prospective tenants will move on to another property.

-You will not just set a one-time price for your rental and then forget about it.
+Setting a price for your rental is not a one time event.
 You must constantly look at the market and adjust the rent based on demand.

 For example, when the economy is bad, the demand for rentals can go up because people can no longer afford their homes and are forced to rent instead.
 A bad economy can also cause a greater demand for smaller, cheaper apartments because people have to downsize.
 Another example is, in the summer, the demand for larger apartments may be greater because families are trying to move before the school year starts.